celulaproject/celula/README.md

 ##  Can I use it already?

 Yes!
 There is a Celula-zero instance running on https://celula-project.jaime.world:3141 that complies with the setup described previously.
 The API is functional and therefore you can make request to have your software attested to be running a given code and without possible modifications.

+## Feddback, comments, proposals

+Absolutely needed!
+Please open an issue and we'll start working on it.
+Thanks!